IftikherLutfur/PayshaGhor/README.md

-# 💸 PoyshaGhor – A Digital Wallet & Smart Financial Solution
+# 💸 PayshaGhor – A Digital Wallet & Smart Financial Solution

 PoyshaGhor is a secure and user-friendly digital wallet system where users can send money, cash out using agents, recharge mobile numbers, and manage finances efficiently.
 The platform defines **three role-based dashboards**: Admin, Agent, and User — each with dedicated functionalities.